byllgrim/SPL/README.md

 =================================
 Permission is hereby granted to utilize this work in any way.

-All intellectual property rights of this work are dedicated to the public domain.
+All rights to this work are dedicated to the public domain.

 THE WORK IS PROVIDED "AS IS" AND THE AUTHOR(S) DISCLAIM ALL WARRANTY AND LIABILITY.